notZaki/DICOMSamples/readme.md

 - `OT_Implicit_Little_Headless`
   + Image under the name of `OT-MONO2-8-a7` downloaded from [Barre's Collection][barre]
   + Tests if code can handle files which lack the 128-byte preamble
+- `US_Explicit_Big_RGB.dcm`
+  + Image under the name of `US-RGB-8-epicard` downloaded from [Barra's Collection][barre]
+  + Tests if code can handle big-endian file
+  + The dicom image is 640x480, unlike most other dicom files where the number of columns and rows is identical.
+This is useful for testing if the data is being read in the right order.

 [barre]: https://barre.dev/medical/samples/
 [ispy-collection]: https://wiki.cancerimagingarchive.net/display/Public/ISPY1